StefanBRas/pytest-shared-session-scope/README.md

 @shared_json_scope_fixture()
 def my_fixture():
     data = yield
-    if data is None: # This is the first worker to run the fixture data = 123 # Do something expensive
+    if data is None:
+        data = expensive_calculation()
-    token: CleanupToken = yield data # yields data to test if token == CleanupToken.LAST:
+    token: CleanupToken = yield data
-      ... # This will only run in the last worker to finish
-    else:
-      ... # This will run in all workers except the last one ... # This will run in all workers
+    if token == CleanupToken.LAST:
+      clean_up(data)
 ```

 It differs from normal fixtures in two ways:
 - It cannot yield or return None
 - If it yields it must yield twice - once to optionally calculate the value, once to yield the value to the test
 - If it yields, a `CleanupToken` is send back in the second yield.
 This can be used to determine if the worker should do any cleanup.
+- The data needs to be serializable somehow.
+The default implementation uses the built-in `json.dumps/json.loads` but custom serialization can be used.

 If the fixture "just" returns a value it works too without any modifications (Except not being allow to return None).